 The Pioneer Inn also boasts a restaurant and bar – perfect for a rest and cool drink to finish the Historic Lahaina Town Walking Tour (one of my favorite free things to do in Maui).
 The Lahaina Harbor is just outside the door as well, where you can easily access whale-watching or snorkeling tours.

 Ka’anapali is further west down the highway from Lahaina.
-It is the most popular place to stay on Maui because of the expansive mid to high-end resorts, access to water sport activities and golf courses, and close proximity to cultural shows.
+It is the most popular place to stay on Maui because of the expansive mid to high-end resorts, access to water sports activities and golf courses, and proximity to cultural shows.

 Nearby, the Old Lahaina Luau is the best on the island!
 With traditional dancers and musicians performing beachside and a huge buffet of traditional Hawaiian food, it’s no wonder it’s been one of the highest-rated tourist attractions on Maui for over 20 years!